Are you photophobic? Dry eye treatment can help

 A dry ocular surface has irregularities that scatter the light entering the eye, which may be a reason for the development of photophobia.
 Infection and inflammation can cause these corneal irregularities.

 While scientists are not entirely sure which area of the brain causes and controls light sensitivity, recent studies also indicate that retinal disorders may be related.
-That’s another reason why we recommend visiting our eye doctor in El Segundo or Redondo Beach, California – to make sure your photophobia not a sign of a more serious eye problem that requires treatment.
+That’s another reason why we recommend visiting our eye doctor in Manhattan Beach or Redondo Beach, California – to make sure your photophobia not a sign of a more serious eye problem that requires treatment.

 Treatment for photophobia